-Each party may appeal (1) the dismissal determination of a formal complaint or any included allegations and/or (2) a determination regarding responsibility and/or the sanction under the Title IX Grievance Procedures.
+Each party may appeal (1) the dismissal determination of a formal complaint or any included allegations and/or (2) a determination regarding responsibility and/or the sanction under either the Title IX Grievance Procedures or the General Sexual Misconduct Process.
 Appeals based on the dismissal determination of a formal complaint, or any included allegations will follow the process outlined in section Dismissal of a Formal Complaint (Mandatory and Discretionary).
 In cases where the respondent is found not responsible for violation of sexual and gender-based misconduct policies after a hearing conducted through the Title IX Grievance Procedure or General Sexual Misconduct Process, the appeal process described in this section will still apply.

-In cases where appeals are submitted by both parties, both appeals will be considered together by the same appellate decision-maker.
-Unless indicated otherwise in the original decision letter, the typewritten appeal should be submitted via email or in person to the University's Title IX Coordinator for employee cases.
-The appeal must be submitted within five University days of receipt of the decision letter, indicating the grounds for appeal.
+In cases where appeals are submitted by both parties, both appeals will be considered together by the same appellate body.
+Unless indicated otherwise in the original decision letter, the typewritten appeal should be submitted via email to the Vice President for Student Development (or designee).
+The appeal must be submitted within five days of receipt of the decision letter, indicating the grounds for appeal.
 If a party does not appeal the decision within this period, they have waived a right to appeal.
-An appeal must be based up on one or more of the following grounds:
+An appeal must be based upon one or more of the following grounds:

-- > The party alleges that there were procedural irregularities that affected the outcome of the matter; - The party alleges that new evidence that was not reasonably available at the time of the determination of responsibility or dismissal of the complaint was made that could affect the outcome of the matter; - The party alleges a Title IX Coordinator, investigator, or decision-maker had a conflict of interest or bias for or against complainant or respondent generally, or the individual complainant or respondent that affected the outcome of the matter. - > The party alleges that the sanctions imposed are grossly disproportionate to the findings of responsibility.
+≻ The party alleges that there were procedural irregularities that affected the outcome of the matter;

+➤ The party alleges new evidence that was not reasonably available when the determination of responsibility or dismissal of the complaint was made that could affect the outcome of the matter;

+➤ The party alleges the Title IX Coordinator or Deputies, investigators, or hearing panel had a conflict of interest or bias for or against complainants or respondents generally, or the individual complainant or respondent, that affected the outcome of the matter.

+≻ The party alleges that the sanctions imposed are grossly disproportionate to the findings of responsibility.

-The submission of the appeal means that the sanctions are left pending until the appellate decision-maker renders a decision.
+The submission of the appeal means that the sanctions are left pending until the appellate body renders a decision.
 Supportive measures remain available during the appeal process.

 The burden is on the party appealing to provide support in the appeal letter for the asserted grounds.
-The University's Title IX Coordinator (or designee) shall determine whether the party has provided sufficient support for each asserted ground.
-Failure to follow the guidelines or to provide sufficient support for the asserted grounds will result in determining that only certain asserted grounds should be submitted for review by appellate decision-maker or that the appeal should be dismissed without further proceedings.

-When an appeal letter is accepted, the other party will be given notice of the appeal, a copy of the appeal letter, and the opportunity to submit a written response within five University days.
+The Vice President for Student Development (or their designee) shall determine whether the party has provided sufficient support for each asserted ground.
+Failure to follow the guidelines or to provide sufficient support for the asserted grounds will result in determining that only certain asserted grounds should be submitted for review by appellate body or that the appeal should be dismissed without further proceedings.
+When an appeal letter is accepted, the other party will be given notice of the appeal, a copy of the appeal letter, and the opportunity to submit a written response within five days.

-Appeals will be decided by an independent appellate decision-maker who is free from conflict of interest and bias, and did not serve as investigator(s), Title IX Coordinator, or decision-makers in the original hearing.
+Appeals will be decided by a panel selected from the University Board on Discipline who are free from conflict of interest and bias, and did not serve as investigator(s), Title IX Coordinator, or hearing panel members in the original hearing.
+The University Board on Discipline appeal panel is comprised of three panel members.
+The University reserves the right to have a modified board hear the appeal when circumstances warrant it.